INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Nominating Students to be Outreach Assistants ^TOP

 One significant way that students can participate in GTU at the international scale is as a Student Outreach Assistant.
-Each regional division of GTU is represented by a student outreach assistant who is appointed by the division's Regional Councilor.
-If you have excellent students you think would be well suited for service to GTU as an outreach assistant, send your recommendation to your Regional Councilor, after checking to insure the student's interest in the position.
+The goal is for each regional division of GTU to be represented by a Student Outreach Assistant who is recommended to the Outreach Coordinator by the division's Regional Councilor.
+If you have excellent students you think would be well suited for service to GTU as an Outreach Assistant, send your recommendation to your Regional Councilor and copy the Outreach Coordinator, after checking to insure the student's interest in the position.

 Encouraging and Supporting Student Scholarship Applicants ^TOP